GoogleCloudPlatform/click-to-deploy/k8s/tikv/README.md

 # Overview

-TiKV is an open source distributed Key-Value database which is based on the design of Google Spanner and HBase, but it is much simpler without dependency on any distributed file system.
+TiKV is an open source distributed Key-Value database which is based on the design of Google Spanner and HBase, but it is simpler without dependency on any distributed file system.
 It has primary features including Geo-Replication, Horizontal scalability, Consistent distributed transactions, Coprocessor support.

 ## About Google Click to Deploy